 Object detection is a technology that uses algorithms to locate objects within a video stream.
 Typically identifying interest with “bounding boxes” drawn around detected objects.

-Object detection is best suited for situations requiring alerts on objects of interest that are triggered in milliseconds and works regardless of the number of objects in a scene.
+Object detection is best suited for situations requiring alerts on objects of interest that are triggered in milliseconds and work regardless of the number of objects in a scene.
 In detecting objects, Evolon’s technology again uses algorithms and analytics to filter out environmental video noise, only targeting “objects of interest” and not the endless anomalies throughout the scene.

 It’s important to note that object detection has its place in finding movement within a scene, as long as the technology ignores the typical anomalies.
-As a built-in camera software driven solution, Evolon Edge has perfected this technology with deployments worldwide for commercial and government facilities.
+As a built-in camera software-driven solution, Evolon Edge has perfected this technology with deployments worldwide for commercial and government facilities.
 With Evolon Enterprise, Evolon expands its universe of supported cameras by being able to detect using virtually any IP, HD analog, and analog camera.

 Object classification is the holy grail of video surveillance.
-By leveraging AI and Deep Learning to recognize a person and/or vehicle as a threat based upon pre-determined criteria and set threshold levels, object classification greatly reduces false alerts.
+By leveraging AI and Deep Learning to recognize a person and/or vehicle as a threat-based upon pre-determined criteria and set threshold levels, object classification greatly reduces false alerts.
 Depending on the solution, it may not be as fast as object detection due to the complexities of classification algorithms.
 A huge benefit of Deep Learning is its ability to improve over time, as the system learns (or is trained) by analyzing past scenes to determine what is and is not a threat.

 The Evolon Advantage

 Founded by former engineers and scientists from the world-renowned Los Alamos National Laboratory, Evolon’s award-winning technology has been evaluated by installations requiring the highest levels of perimeter security and met or exceeded the most rigorous standards of intrusion detection.